goxberry/siam-cse-2013-presentation/README.md

 and add stylesheets, and so forth.

-To generate a beamer presentation in PDF format from the talk notes, use the command:
+To generate a minimalist beamer presentation in PDF format from the talk notes, use the command:

     pandoc -t beamer talk-sketch.md -o talk-sketch.pdf

+Some formatting has been added in the LaTeX template `beamer-talk-template.tex`.
+It requires the following LaTeX packages:

+- relsize
+- textpos
+- eso-pic
+- hyperref

+To use this template, run:

+    pandoc --template=beamer-talk-template.tex -t beamer talk-sketch.md -o beamer-talk.pdf